 The primary function of the Facebook group is signposting, we direct our employees to Boom!, our employee engagement platform, where they will find detailed updates and important actions.

-Naturally, Facebook won’t be right for every organisation, but before you write it off, here are 7 things that you should consider.
+Naturally, Facebook won’t be right for every organization, but before you write it off, here are 7 things that you should consider.

 Using a closed group on Facebook won’t cost you anything and it can be set up in minutes.
 All you need to do is create a closed group, add a header image and a short description explaining what the group is for.